 Progression Route Careers: Geography compliments the humanities, social and natural sciences and offers career paths in the environmental industry, research, mapping and GIS, climatology, urban planning, community development and environmental management, as well as tourism, civil engineering and quantity surveying and business.
-In higher education the qualification is valued as an entry qualification to Arts, Social Science and Science faculties in many universities.
-The Scottish Government has recently announced a climate emergency.
-Carbon reduction and sustainability are taught within Geography and increasingly skills in these areas are attractive to employers and businesses. ------------------- --
+In higher education the qualification is valued as an entry qualification to Arts, Social Science and Science faculties in many universities. ------------------- --